cklose2000/gcp-fresh-mcp/README.md

 - Make sure OAuth completed successfully first
 - Verify the header format in your configuration
 - Check Cloud Run logs for detailed error messages

+### BigQuery stored procedures failing
+- Ensure proper parameter types are specified
+- Check that the procedure exists in the specified dataset
+- Verify the service account has execute permissions
+- Use `bq_get_job` to check detailed error messages

 ### Can't access OAuth endpoints
 - OAuth endpoints should work without the secret